PDE methods in random matrix theory: PDE for the circular law

 \section{PDE for the circular law}

+The PDE methods developed in \cite{DHKBrown} were extended by Ho and Zhong \cite{HZ} to the case of a free multiplicative Brownian motion with an arbitrary unitary initial distribution.
+Ho and Zhong also analyze \cite[Section 3]{HZ} the case of the free circular Brownian motion with an arbitrary self-adjoint initial condition.
+In this article, I explain how the proof in \cite{HZ} works in the very special case of the free circular Brownian motion with an initial condition of 0.

-In this article, I present a different proof of Proposition \ref{BrownCircular.prop} using the PDE method developed in \cite{DHKBrown}.
-The significance of this method is not so much that it gives another computation of the Brown measure of a circular element.
-Rather, it is a helpful warm-up case on the path to tackling the much more complicated problem in \cite{DHKBrown}, namely the computation of the Brown measure of the free multiplicative Brownian motion.
+The significance of this analysis is not so much that it gives another computation of the Brown measure of a circular element.
+Rather, it is a helpful warm-up case on the path to tackling more complicated problems, such as those in \cite{DHKBrown} and \cite{HZ}.
 In this section and the two that follow, I will show how the PDE\ method applies in the case of the circular Brownian motion.
-Then in the last section, I will describe the case of the free multiplicative Brownian motion.
+Then in the last section, I will outline the case of the free multiplicative Brownian motion, leaving the details to \cite{DHKBrown}.

-The reader may also consult the recent preprint \cite{HZ}, which extends the results of \cite{DHKBrown} to case of the free multiplicative Brownian motion with arbitrary unitary initial distribution.
-Section 3 of this paper also analyzes the case of the free circular Brownian motion (with an arbitrary Hermitian initial distribution) using PDE methods.

 We let $c_{t}$ be the circular Brownian motion (Section \ref{circBrownian.sec} ).
 Then, following the construction of the Brown measure in Theorem \ref{BrownMeasure.thm}, we define, for each $\lambda\in\mathbb{C},$ a function $S^{\lambda}$ given by